 What will we cover

-The first week of the course will talk you through the varied research and writing on children, screens, television, games, and social media.
+Now we’ve spent time on your relationship with screens, it’s time to think about your family.
+The second week of the course will talk you through some of the varied research and writing on children, screens, television, games, and social media.
 Taking an impartial view, you’ll get an honest look at what the evidence says, and how to interpret it, and what it might mean for your family.
 You’ll finish the week feeling empowered to make your own decisions around screens, confident that your choices are rooted in sound knowledge.

 Is this course for me?